eush77/llvm.mix/docs/LangRef.rst

 .. _stage:

 ``stage(<n>)``
-    This attribute sets binding-time stage of the parameter.
+    This attribute sets binding-time stage of the parameter of a :ref:`staged function <_func_stage>`.
 Stage 0 is the current stage and the default.
     Stage 1 is the next stage (after one compilation).
 Stage 2 is the stage after that, and so on.
-The attribute is only used in binding-time analysis and when the function is specialized with :ref:`mixed execution intrinsics <_int_mix>`.
+When applied to non-void return values, the attribute indicates at which stage the value becomes available.

 ``swiftself``
     This indicates that the parameter is the self/context parameter.
 This is not